-Every independent dentist needs an effective dental marketing plan in order to attract new patients and grow.
-Dental marketing consultants — marketing experts who specialize in creating and implementing marketing strategies specific to dental practices — can help develop a plan and achieve your growth goals.
+Independent dentists need an effective dental marketing plan in order to attract new patients and grow.
+Dental marketing consultants — marketing experts or marketing agencies who specialize in creating and implementing marketing strategies specific to dental practices such as dental SEO — can help develop a plan and achieve your growth goals.

 Finding a quality consultant or dental marketing agency for your practice can free up your time, improve the return on investment (ROI) of your marketing budget, and help grow your practice.
-But there are also times when a dental marketing consultant does not make sense for a practice.
+But there are also times when a dental marketing consultant or a marketing agency does not make sense for a practice.

-How do you know whether outsourcing marketing efforts is the best thing for your practice?
-In this blog post, we evaluate the benefits of hiring a dental marketing consultant, identify which types of dental practices are best fits for marketing consultants, and present a few alternative marketing solutions for dentists.
+How do you know whether outsourcing marketing efforts to a dental marketing agency or consultant is the best thing for your practice?
+In this blog post, we evaluate the benefits of hiring a dental marketing consultant or a dental marketing agency, identify which types of dental practices are best fits for marketing consultants, and present a few alternative marketing solutions for dentists.

 You might like: Everything you need to know for effective dental SEO

-Depending on your agreement, a dental marketing consultant might:
+Depending on your agreement, dental marketing consultants or agencies might:

 Looking at your marketing efforts to date is a good way for consultants to assess which dental marketing strategies work well for your practice and which don’t.

-Once consultants have a feel for which marketing strategies have worked for you in the past, they’ll combine this knowledge with what they know about your market and assemble a plan.
+Once consultants or marketing agencies have a feel for which marketing strategies have worked for you in the past, they’ll combine this knowledge with what they know about your market and assemble a plan.

 Many dental marketing consultants will have generic campaign plans, but you can help your consultant or dental marketing agency refine those plans for your practice by asking: